I'm a pre-doctoral clinical psychology intern at Harvard University/McLean Hospital.

 Empathy can influence our understanding of others and bias our decision making.
 While at the Stanford Social Neuroscience Lab, I investigated how taking the perspective of a victim or a perpetrator of a crime might impact the extent to which we punish and dehumanize the perpetrator.

 We found that hearing the perpetrator’s perspective led to a shorter recommended sentence, and more importantly, less dehumanization.
-These results highlight the impactful nature of someone’s story in influencing perceptions of their behavior.
-This work has been presented at two national conferences and is currently in preparation for submission.
+These results highlight the impactful nature of someone’s story in influencing perceptions of their behavior (Kahhale et al., 2025, Emotion, PDF here).

 publications & presentations